 Celebrating 25 years, this family business has a genuine and responsible approach to sharing this unique marine habitat:

 Named in the Top Ten Wildlife Attractions in Ireland - BBC

 Dolphinwatch runs boat trips at the Mouth of the Shannon, home to the largest population of bottlenose dolphins in Europe.
 This is one of the most exciting activities and wildlife attractions on the Wild Atlantic Way.

 The passenger ship, Draíocht (“Magic”) departs from the Castle Pier to bring you on an extraordinary adventure, with a live commentary and a crew of marine scientists to answer questions and ensure your comfort, safety and enjoyment.
 Dolphinwatch has been a committed partner in the research and protection of these wild dolphins since pioneering dolphin watching in Ireland in 1992.

-While watching and learning about the dolphins in their natural habitat is central to the experience, every trip is different in this very dynamic environment.
-You might meet a grey seal emerging from a cave, spot a herd of wild goats on a hillside, learn about the many varieties of nesting seabirds, and enjoy the fascinating geology of Loop Head and the Kerry coast.
+Watching and learning about the dolphins in their natural habitat is central to the experience, yet every trip is different in this dynamic marine environment.
+On a trip with Dolphinwatch you have the opportunity to meet a variety of wildlife, learn about the many species of seabirds, and be awed by the stunning cliffs and caves at the Mouth of the Shannon.

 "One of the best wildlife experiences in the country, led by conservationists and dolphin experts Sue and Geoff Magee.They are hugely influential in marine conservation on Loop Head, and beacons of sustainable tourism in Ireland."- The Irish Times